mirinez/Portfolio/README.md

 ### About

-Personal portfolio website built with HTML - CSS - JavaScript.
-Designed to be minimal, with dark mode, clean, and developer-flavoured, featuring a recreated VSCode panel as the hero visual.
+This is my personal portfolio.
+Built from scratch during my bootcamp, it is a living document of everything I learn.
+Each feature reflects a new concept mastered: CSS variables for theming, localStorage for persistence, accessible modals, SPA-style navigation, and a fully responsive layout, built with HTML - CSS - JavaScript.

 ---